react-navigation/react-navigation.github.io/versioned_docs/version-8.x/combine-static-with-dynamic.md

 In the above snippet:

 1. We first define the param list type for screens in the navigator that defines params for each screen
+2. Then we create the dynamic navigator with that param list
-2. Then we use the `NavigatorScreenParams` type to get the type of route's `params` which will include types for the nested screens
+3. Then we use the `NavigatorScreenParams` type with `typeof FeedTabs` to get the type of route's `params` which will include types for the nested screens and the concrete navigator type
-3. Finally, we use the type of `params` with `StaticScreenProps` to define the type of the screen component
+4. Finally, we use the type of `params` with `StaticScreenProps` to define the type of the screen component

+Using `typeof FeedTabs` lets typed hooks such as `useNavigation('Latest')`, `useRoute('Latest')`, and `useNavigationState('Latest', selector)` infer the screens inside the nested tab navigator.

 This is based on how we'd define the type for a screen with a nested navigator with the dynamic API.
-See [Type checking screens and params in nested navigator](typescript.md#type-checking-screens-and-params-in-nested-navigator).
+See [Specifying param types for screens](typescript.md#specifying-param-types-for-screens-dynamic).

 ## Dynamic root navigator, static nested navigator